-According to the United Nations Environment Programme (UNEP), agriculture consumes around 70 per cent of the world's fresh water.
-In countries with scarce water resources this is becoming increasingly problematic.
+According to the United Nations Environment Programme (UNEP), agriculture consumes around 70 percent of the world's fresh water.
+In countries with limited water resources, this is becoming an increasingly significant issue.

-We therefore support various measures aimed at ensuring efficient use of water in agriculture in these countries.
-Together with the Swiss Federal Institute of Technology (ETH) in Zurich, we performed a comprehensive risk analysis regarding water.
-In addition, water stress in the countries producing our fruit and vegetables was studied in order to determine whether there is enough precipitation and the extent to which water as a resource is (over)exploited.
+Therefore, in those countries we support various measures for the efficient use of water in agriculture.
+Together with the Federal Institute of Technology (ETH) in Zurich, we have conducted a comprehensive risk analysis on the subject of water. «Water stress» in the countries where our fruit and vegetables are produced has also been investigated.
+This involved checking whether there is sufficient precipitation and whether water is being overexploited as a resource.

-Based on the results, we decided to implement various measures with fruit and vegetable producers in the Mediterranean region, as well as in South America and South Africa.
+Based on the findings, we decided to implement a variety of measures at fruit and vegetable producers in the Mediterranean region as well as in South America and South Africa.

-- Local water compensation: In the Agadir region of Morocco we worked together with the Coop Sustainability Fund to determine the quantity of water that is used in the production of fruit and vegetables for us.
-An equivalent quantity is now being saved in the same region through measures such as rainwater collection and drip irrigation.
+In the Agadir region of Morocco, with the support of the Coop Sustainability Fund we have ascertained how much water is used in the production of fruit and vegetables for Coop.
+That same quantity is now being saved, in the same region, by measures such as rainwater collection containers or drip-feed irrigation systems.

-- Water Stakeholder Committee from GlobalG.A.P.: GlobalG.A.P. is a standard for good agricultural practice that covers the entire production process, from seed sowing to delivery.
-Through our active participation in this committee, we have succeeded in ensuring that comprehensive criteria for efficient water usage are integrated in this standard.
+- GlobalG.A.P.
+Water Stakeholder Committee: GlobalG.A.P. is a standard for good agricultural practice that covers every stage of production, from sowing to delivery.
+Through our active participation on this Committee, we have ensured that comprehensive criteria on efficient water use have been integrated into this standard.

 Individual projects in countries of the southern hemisphere

-We also support smallholders and producers outside Europe to develop more efficient water management through knowledge and technology.
+We also support small farmers and producers outside Europe with knowledge and technology to help them establish more efficient water management.